What are PIPS?

 The students continue to receive their BBSRC-funded maintenance stipend throughout their placement, and therefore do not require a salary.
 The idea of the PIPs scheme is that it is mutually beneficial; the student gains valuable new skills and the organisation gains an extra resource to carry out a meaningful piece of work.

-Funds are available to reimburse students for reasonable travel/accommodation costs, so PIPS can generally be made available anywhere in the UK without incurring a cost for the host organisation.
+Funds are available to reimburse students for reasonable travel/accommodation costs, so PIPS can generally be made available anywhere in the UK without incurring a cost to the host organisation.

 Can internships be carried out abroad?

-PIPS can be taken abroad, but extra costs associated with this are expected to be met by the host organisation.
+PIPS are normally expected to be undertaken within the UK.
+They can be taken abroad but the extra costs associated with this are expected to be met by the host organisation.

 What about students with disabilities?